Roxicet Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness or dizziness may impair reaction skills and affect a person's ability to drive or operate machinery (oxycodone component).
-Avoid alcohol.
+- Drowsiness or dizziness that could impair reaction skills and affect a person's ability to drive or operate machinery was the most common side effect (oxycodone component).
+This was enhanced by alcohol which was to be avoided.

-- Stomach upset including nausea and vomiting, and constipation (oxycodone component).
-Laxatives may be required.
+- Stomach upsets including nausea and vomiting, and constipation (oxycodone component) were also common.
+Laxatives were often required.

-- Excessive dosages of acetaminophen can lead to liver injury or death.
-Care must be taken not to take additional acetaminophen from other sources.
+- Excessive dosages of acetaminophen could lead to liver injury or death.
+Care needed to be taken not to take additional acetaminophen from other sources.

 - Unlike NSAID pain relievers like ibuprofen, acetaminophen does not have any appreciable anti-inflammatory action.